 - Enhanced self-esteem and self-confidence

 - Improved behavior, both at home and at school

 - Stronger relationships with parents, teachers, and peers

 - Improved interpersonal skills

 - Decreased likelihood of initiating drug and alcohol use

 - EYPC Mentoring, at its core, guarantees young people that there is someone who cares about them, assures them they are not alone in dealing with day-to-day challenges, and makes them feel like they matter.
 Research confirms that quality mentoring relationships have powerful positive effects on young people in a variety of personal, academic, and professional situations.
 Ultimately, mentoring connects a young person to personal growth and development, and social and economic opportunity.

-Youth who are between the ages of 10 and 19, who has emotional issues, youth who need coaching, support, training in areas such as academics, attendance in school, behavioral inconsistencies, underdeveloped communication skills, low-self-esteem, lack of goals or purpose, substance abuse, and sexual health.
+Youth who are between the ages of 10 and 19, who have emotional issues, youth who need coaching, support, training in areas such as academics, attendance in school, behavioral inconsistencies, underdeveloped communication skills, low-self-esteem, lack of goals or purpose, substance abuse, and sexual health.
 EYPC Mentoring Group provides effective mentoring to the youth who need help the most.